vulbyte/fBrands/README.md

 1. it should now be running
 1. if you're having issues, check the console
 1. if you find an issue, report it (here: https://github.com/vulbyte/fBrands/issues)[https://github.com/vulbyte/fBrands/issues]

+current todo list:

+- [ ] fix crashing
+- [ ] make the addon only run after a scroll
+- [ ] make it so the tweet is actually in the collapsed thing
+- [ ] add styling so it looks less garbo
+- [ ] html ez config to adjust things like timing and the like

+## other things i'm considering:

+likely:

+- [ ] flag for blue checkmarks (paid verified)
+- [ ] flag for gray checkmarks (officials)

+semi-likely:

+- [ ] chrome version
+- [ ] toggle to "bring back old twitter" (replace logos)
+- [ ] make square brand icons circlular

+unlikely:

+- [ ] ad hiding feature
+- [ ] custom theme for twitter

+### if you use this add-on you should pay for twitter in some way as nothing in this world is free